-Whenever someone I know is visiting the Fort Worth area for the first time and wants to know what to do with their time, I send them to the Fort Worth Stockyards.
-It's the perfect place to discover what Fort Worth is all about.
-Whether you're looking for Western shops, restaurants, rodeos, cattle drives, saloons, or historical landmarks, you’ll find them at the Stockyards -- there’s no need to go elsewhere.
+This is why whenever someone I know is visiting the Fort Worth area for the first time and wants to know what to do with their time, I send them to the Fort Worth Stockyards.
+It’s the perfect place to discover what Fort Worth is all about.
+Whether you’re looking for Western shops, restaurants, rodeos, cattle drives, saloons, or historical landmarks, you’ll find them at the Stockyards — there’s no need to go elsewhere.

 1. Shop Till You Drop

 The Stockyards District is your one-stop shop for all things Western.
 Tourists and locals alike love to shop from one end of East Exchange Avenue to the other.
 You’ll find things only a tourist could love, but also plenty of quality, handcrafted goods.
 The one shop I always recommend to visitors is The General Store on the corner of West Exchange Avenue and Main Street; it’s one of the best places to pick up Fort Worth souvenirs and memorabilia.